Glenn Stok applies his engineering background to explore technological advances with vintage electronics and writes to share his experience.

 My Webster Vintage Wire Recorder

-A note about old time radio recordings: According to the Library of Congress, old time radio recordings made prior to 1978 are generally in the public domain.
+A note about old-time radio recordings: According to the Library of Congress, radio recordings made before 1978 are generally in the public domain.

 Preserving Vintage Electronics Equipment